codebyvik/ReactFolio/README.md

 # Contact

-This is a dummy contact form . you can make it work using libraries like [Nodemailer](https://nodemailer.com/about/);
+This is a dummy contact form.\ you can make it work using libraries like [Nodemailer](https://nodemailer.com/about/);

 # Footer Section

-➡ Put your social media link on each `<a>` links.
+➡ Put your social media link on each `<a>` links.\
-➡ If you have more social-media accounts, see [Font Awesome Icons](https://fontawesome.com/v5.15/icons) to put the corresponding additional social icon
+➡ If you have more social-media accounts, see [Font Awesome Icons](https://fontawesome.com/v5.15/icons) to put the corresponding additional social icon.\
 ➡ You can delete or add as many `a` links your want.

 ```js
 <Icons>